 In France, inter-municipal co-operation structures are well-established, in particular groupings of municipalities with their own sources of tax revenue.
 There are three main types of these co-operation structures: "communities of municipalities" bringing together small rural municipalities (less than 50 000 inhabitants), "town communities" (between 50 000 and 500 000 inhabitants) and "urban communities" for urban areas with a population of 500,000 inhabitants or more.
-These groups constitute public establishments for inter-communal co-operation (EPCI) and are governed by delegates of municipalities, which can be mandatory responsibilities imposed by lay or optional tasks (depending on the wishes of the municipality members).
+These groups constitute public establishments for intercommunal co-operation (EPCI) and are governed by delegates of municipal councils.
+They levy taxes to finance powers transferred to them by the municipalities, which can be mandatory responsibilities imposed by lay or optional tasks (depending on the wishes of the municipality members).
 In addition to own-source tax revenue, the central government provides them with a basic grant as well as a special inter-municipal grant.
 A recent territorial reform launched in 2013 has established new metropolitan governance structures based on inter-municipal co-operation.